geersch/nestjs-getting-started/docs/05-authentication.md

 ## Passport

 One of the requirements is that only authenticated users should be able to calculate and retrieve car insurance quotes.
 Right now everybody can calculate quotes and retrieve them.
-We need to protected the following endpoints:
+We need to protect the following endpoints:

 * `POST /api/quote/calculate`: endpoint to calculate a car insurance quote
 * `GET /api/quote/:id`: endpoint to retrieve a car insurance quote

 A user should first authenticate by providing their credentials such as a username and password.
 When these credentials are verified they'll receive a [JSON Web Token](https://jwt.io/) (JWT).
 Once authenticated, the JWT can be sent as a bearer token in the authorization header.
-We'll protect the afore mentioned route handlers so that they are protected and can only be called if the requests includes a valid JWT.
+We'll protect the aforementioned route handlers so that they are protected and can only be called if the request includes a valid JWT.

 To handle the authentication we'll use [Passport](https://github.com/jaredhanson/passport).
 Using the `@nestjs/passport` package it is easy to integrate into a NestJS application.
 Passport is `ExpressJS`-compatible authentication middleware for `Node.js`.
-It's sole purpose is to authenticate requests, which it does through an extensible set of plugins knows as `strategies`.
+Its sole purpose is to authenticate requests, which it does through an extensible set of plugins knows as `strategies`.
 You simply provide Passport a request to authenticate and it provides hooks for controlling what occurs when authentication succeeds or fails.

-Passport uses strategries to authenticate requests.
+Passport uses strategies to authenticate requests.
 A strategy can be used to verify username and password credentials, delegate authentication using [OAuth](https://oauth.net/) (e.g. [IdentityServer](https://identityserver4.readthedocs.io/en/latest). validating JSON Web Tokens (JWT)...etc.
 You can write your own or you can use one of the [strategies](https://www.passportjs.org/packages/) provided by Passport.

-In our case we need to implement two strategies, one to validate the user's credentials (username / password) and another to validate a JWT token that is passed along in a request as a bearer token in the authorization header.
+In our case, we need to implement two strategies, one to validate the user's credentials (username/password) and another to validate a JWT token that is passed along in a request as a bearer token in the authorization header.

 Passport abstracts the steps to perform authentication and the `@nestjs/passport` module wraps this into a NestJS module that we can use.